 (4) Fiscal Year 2020 rates and charges include cost of service study adjustments that result in some rates and charges decreasing and others increasing.
 Overall revenue from rates is estimated to be approximately 4.00% higher than under Fiscal Year 2019 rates and charges.

-(5) The adopted rate increase for Fiscal Year 2020 was effective on bills issued on or after July 1, 2019 and the adopted rate increase for Fiscal Year 2021 will be effective on bills issued on or after July 1, 2020.
+(5) The adopted rate increase for Fiscal Year 2021 is effective on bills issued on and after July 1, 2020.
+Source: The District.

-The District's current (Fiscal Year 2020) wastewater rates are set forth in Table 17 below.
+The District's current (Fiscal Year 2021) wastewater rates are set forth in Table 17 below.